segment-boneyard/metrics/Readme.md

 Existing plugins for metrics can tell you:

 - [metrics-aws-billing](https://github.com/segmentio/metrics-aws-billing) - how much your AWS hosting costs
-- [metrics-helpscout](https://github.com/segmentio/metrics-helpscout) - how many active [Helpscout](http://helpscout.com) support tickets you have, and who they are assigned to
+- [metrics-helpscout](https://github.com/segmentio/metrics-helpscout) - how many active [Helpscout](http://helpscout.com) support tickets you have, and who they're assigned to
 - [metrics-stripe-charges](https://github.com/metrics-stripe-charges) - how much money you're making every month (and today!)
 - [metrics-stripe-subscriptions](https://github.com/metrics-stripe-charges) - how much subscriptions you have, and how much recurring revenue you're generating